 - The abstract should be no more than three pages and provide adequate information and objective data to evaluate the abstract properly.

-- The abstract must be submitted electronically as a Word document.
-It is permissible to single-space the abstract.
+- The abstract should be submitted electronically, preferably as a Word document.
+It is permissible to single space the abstract.
 Charts and graphs may be embedded in the document as .jpeg files.

-- The paper must have a title page (not included in the page count) which includes the principal author’s name, the title of the abstract, the author’s institution, the author’s preferred mailing address, telephone number and email address.
-The title page is attached.
+- The paper must have a title page (not included in the page count) that includes the principal author’s name, the title of the abstract, the author’s institution, the author’s preferred mailing address, telephone number, and e-mail address.
+(Please use our title page template.)

-- The first page of the abstract should include the full name of the principal author, with degrees, and the full title of the abstract.
+- The first page of the abstract must include the full title of the abstract and full name of the principal author with academic degrees listed.

 Awards and Presentation of Papers

-Winning residents will attend the Annual Meeting of the Committee on Trauma in Washington DC.
-The competition will pay for coach airfare to the meeting and up to a three day hotel stay for each winning resident.
+Winning residents will attend the Annual Meeting of the Committee on Trauma in Chicago, IL.
+The competition will pay for coach airfare to the meeting and up to a three-day hotel stay for each winning resident.

-Papers will be presented during the Scientific Session on Thursday afternoon, March 2, 2017.
-All regional winners are also expected to attend the Committee on Trauma Banquet on March 3, 2017 where the winners of the national competition will be announced.
+Papers will be presented during the Scientific Session on Thursday, March 12, 2020.
+All regional winners are expected to attend the COT Banquet on Friday, March 13, 2020, where the winners of the national competition will be announced.

-The first-place papers from both the Basic Science and Clinical Research/Investigation categories will be eligible for publication (after the Annual Meeting) in the Journal of the American College of Surgeons.
+The first- and second-place papers from both categories will be eligible for publication (after the Annual Meeting) in the Journal of the American College of Surgeons.